ankschoubey/old-blog/_posts/2023-01-08-v1-continous-delivery.md

 By having deployment solved.
 Whatever you code & commit next, can reach in the hands of customers the fastest.

-#eatThatFrog
+**#eatThatFrog**

 Therefore, develop your delivery pipeline as soon as you scafforld (create the base) of your project.
 Step 2.
 Start using it.
 In most cases, once you only create this pipeline once and then update the pipeline as time goes on.

-## Addressing the misnomer of "deploying this early to prod without 'proper' testing will lead to low quality".
+## Addressing the misnomer of "deploying this early to prod without 'proper' testing will lead to low quality"

 A common misnomer is that deploying to prod early will lead to low quality.

 The result is the opposite: Having to deploy early and often means you are forced to improve your engineering process.

 This means, developers are forced to be more intentional about what they work on, in what order and ensure highest quality.